sr14978/innocuous-ciphertexts/README.md

 ```

-You can test that the emulated ciphertexts are like the reference distrobution  and is that the encoding invertable using this program.
+You can test that the emulated ciphertexts are like the adversary reference distrobution  and is that the encoding invertable using this program.
 ```bash
 ./test_emulator.py --mode <binning_method>
 eg ./test_emulator.py --mode char